 Waiver & Agreement:

-The following text is part of our required COVID Waiver and Agreement that you can find HERE.
+The following text is part of our required COVID Waiver and Agreement, a copy of which you can find HERE.
 This waiver must be signed by all participants.
-This waiver is in addition to our standard workshop waiver.
+This waiver is in addition to our standard workshop waiver and is sent out 3 days prior to the workshop start date.

 By signing the Acknowledgment, Assumption, and Waiver, Participant further attests that: